makayk/AWS-PFSense-CE-2.7.x/README.md

 # Instructions
 * Download a copy of the pfSense image `pfSense-CE-2.7.x-RELEASE-amd64.iso` to the `input/` directory and then run `packer build pfsenese-qemu.json`.
-* `remote-qemu-vnc.sh|remote-vbox-rdp.sh` can be used to view the build process.
-Do not manually press keys during viewing.
+* VNC viewer can be used to view the build process.
+Do not press keys during viewing.
 * Created images are placed in the `output-qemu/` directory.
 * `aws/import-role/import-role.sh` contains the required roles for the AWS import processes.
 Policies need to be modified to match your AWS account.
 * `aws/ec2-snapshot.sh` is prepeared for importing the created image to AWS.
 Need to be adjusted to meet your configuration.